emmygrace/aphrodite-core/README.md

 interface ChartOptions {
   centerX: number;              // X coordinate of chart center
-  centerY: number;              // Y coordinate of chart center
+  centerY: number;              // Y coordinate of chart center /**
+   * @deprecated Use viewFrame instead.
+This is kept for backward compatibility.
+   * If viewFrame is provided, rotationOffset is ignored.
+   */
+  rotationOffset?: number;       // Rotation offset in degrees /**
+   * ViewFrame for orientation.
+If provided, overrides rotationOffset.
+   * See Orientation section below for details.
+   */
+  viewFrame?: ViewFrame;
+  /**
+   * Lock rules for animation.
+Only used if viewFrame is provided.
+   * See Orientation section below for details.
+   */
+  locks?: LockRule[];
-  rotationOffset: number;       // Rotation offset in degrees visualConfig?: VisualConfig;  // Visual styling configuration glyphConfig?: GlyphConfig;     // Glyph configuration layerId?: string;             // Optional layer identifier for grouping
+  visualConfig?: VisualConfig;  // Visual styling configuration glyphConfig?: GlyphConfig;     // Glyph configuration layerId?: string;             // Optional layer identifier for grouping